Arthur J. Bressan Jr.: Juice (1984)

-Daddy dearest (1984)
+Daddy Dearest (1984)

 Gay porn director Edward Thompson (Daniel Holt) works on a triple-X all-male porn film but finds himself distracted by sexual fantasies about many of the men in his life.
 Through this film, Bressan wished to parody the behind-the-scenes world of the gay pornography industry.

 Buddies (1985)

 Buddies is Bressan's last project prior to his death in 1987.
-It follows reserved gay man David (David Schachter) who volunteers to be a ‘buddy’ for an AIDS patient through his gay center, who ends up being witty and strongly-opinionated Robert (Geoff Endholm).
+It follows reserved gay man David (David Schachter) who volunteers to be a ‘buddy’ for an AIDS patient through his gay center, who ends up being witty and strongly opinionated Robert (Geoff Edholm).
 Although the two men are of vastly different temperaments, they grow a strong bond and are able to nurture each other's shortcomings.

-Buddies premiered at the Castro Theatre for the San Francisco International LGBTQ Film Festival (now the Frameline Film Festival) on September 12, 1985.
-It was shot over the course of nine days with a runtime of eighty-one minutes and a budget of around 27,000 USD.
+Buddies premiered at the Castro Theatre as a benefit for the San Francisco International LGBTQ Film Festival (now the Frameline Film Festival) on September 12, 1985.
+It was shot over the course of nine days with a runtime of eighty-one minutes and a budget of around US$27,000.
 It is the first American film to grapple with the AIDS pandemic as a subject.
 Shortly after the film's premiere, US president Ronald Reagan said the word ‘AIDS’ for the first time publicly, over four years after the crisis began.

 Being of novel and heavy subject matter, Buddies did not appeal to general audiences of its time.
-It quickly fell out of public consciousness until it was restored and re-released in the late 2010s by the Bressan project, run by Bressan's sister Roe Bressan, in collaboration with Vinegar Syndrome and Frameline Distribution.
+It quickly fell out of public consciousness until it was restored and re-released in the late 2010s by the Bressan Project, run by Bressan's sister Roe Bressan and LGBTQ film historian Jenni Olson, in collaboration with Vinegar Syndrome and Frameline Distribution.

-Star Geoff Endholm (Robert) died of AIDS in 1989, shortly after Bressan died of the same illness in 1987.
+Star Geoff Edholm (Robert) died of AIDS in 1989, shortly after Bressan died of the same illness in 1987.
 Star David Schachter (David) is now a prominent AIDS and queer activist.